 The following admission requirements are intended to serve as a guide for those students interested in applying to CMU's PA Program.
-The application deadline for the class starting May 2016 is September 1, 2015.
+The application deadline for the class starting May 2017 is September 1, 2016.
 This is a "hard" deadline.
-All application requirements must be met by September 1, 2015, for the applicant to be considered for an interview.
-They include: a completed/verified CASPA application, official GRE scores received by CASPA, our supplemental application and fee, three letters of recommendation, "general" CASPA esssay, required minimum cumulative and prerequisite grade points and direct patient care hours.
+All application requirements must be met by September 1, 2016, for the applicant to be considered for an interview.
+They include: a completed/verified CASPA application, official GRE scores received by CASPA, our supplemental application and fee, three letters of recommendation, "general" CASPA esssay, required minimum cumulative and prerequisite grade points and required direct patient care hours.
 Simply meeting these minimum requirements does not guarantee an on-campus interview.

 To be considered for admission, students must have completed or be in the final stages of completing an undergraduate degree from a regionally accredited college/university or appropriate international institution.
 Students may apply while their degree is in progress; however, degree completion and final transcripts are required prior to enrollment into the PA Program.

 A minimum cumulative grade point average of 3.0 is required at the time of application.

 - A minimum 3.0 grade point or above is required in EACH prerequisite course.

 - No more than two prerequisite courses can be outstanding at the time of application.

 - All prerequisite coursework must be completed by December 31 of the application year.